rackerlabs/design-system/_component_design/pills.md

 ### Style

-Pills can be larger or smaller than body font.
-In general, use body font.
+Use body font text when you construct pills.
+To address space constraints, you can scale pills up to 24px font size and down to 12px font size.

-Use these redline specifications when you construct pills.
+Use these specifications when you construct pills.

 {% endcolumn %}